Accuracy paradox

 The accuracy paradox is the paradoxical finding that accuracy is not a good metric for predictive models when classifying in predictive analytics.
-This is because a simple model may have a high level of accuracy but be too crude to be useful.
+This is because a simple model may have a high level of accuracy but too crude to be useful.
 For example, if the incidence of category A is dominant, being found in 99% of cases, then predicting that every case is category A will have an accuracy of 99%.
 Precision and recall are better measures in such cases.

 The underlying issue is that there is a class imbalance between the positive class and the negative class.
 Prior probabilities for these classes need to be accounted for in error analysis.
-Precision and recall help, but precision too can be biased by very unbalanced class priors in the test sets.
+Precision and recall help, but precision too can be biased by unbalanced class priors in the test sets.

 Example

 For example, a city of 1 million people has ten terrorists.
 A profiling system results in the following confusion matrix:

 Even though the accuracy is 10 + 999000/1000000 ≈ 99.9%, 990 out of the 1000 positive predictions are incorrect.
 The precision of 10/10 + 990 = 1% reveals its poor performance.
 As the classes are so unbalanced, a better metric is the F1 score = 2 × 0.01 × 1/0.01 + 1 ≈ 2% (the recall being 10 + 0/10 = 1).